dryuvrajk/smartonco/README.md

 ## Loading the dataset

 You can use your own custom dataset.
 I have used the skin cancer dataset for binary classification of benign vs malignant cancer types, once done, annotation (labelling) needs to be performed.

+## Transfer Learning with TensorFlow hub:

+Select the Hub/TF2 module to use, you can choose inception v3 or Mobile net.
+In this module, MobileNet model has been used.

+## Data Preprocessing:

+Kindly Set up data generators to read images from source folders, transform them to float32 tensors, and feed them to the network (along with their labels).
+NOTE: data that is fed into neural networks is normally normalised in some way to make it easier for the network to process.

+For this project, data has been preprocessed including images by converting the pixel values to [0, 1] range (all values are in the [0, 255] range).
+NOTE: The input data must be scaled to 224×224 pixels as an input, as specified by the networks.
+You can choose whether or not to use image AUGMENTATION option.

+## Building the model:

+It’s as simple as using the Hub module to layer a linear classifier on top of the feature extractor.
+You may start with a non-trainable feature extractor for speed, but you may enable fine-tuning for more accuracy, although training the model generally takes long time which may be further be reduced if the computing infrastructure is advanced as compared to normal GPU.

+## Training the Model:

+Each step has to be validated by training the model with the validation dataset.
+I have been able to achieve achieve close to 98% accuracy after 21 epochs, but fine-tuning can increase this to achieve 99.99% Accuracy.

 # Files